tsl0922/ttyd/man/ttyd.man.md

   Then open http://localhost:8080 with a browser, you will get a bash shell with debug mode enabled.
 More examples:

   - If you want to login with your system accounts on the web browser, run `ttyd login`.
-  - You can even run a none shell command like vim, try: `ttyd vim`, the web browser will show you a vim editor.
+  - You can even run a non-shell command like vim, try: `ttyd vim`, the web browser will show you a vim editor.
   - Sharing single process with multiple clients: `ttyd tmux new -A -s ttyd vim`, run `tmux new -A -s ttyd` to connect to the tmux session from terminal.

 # SSL how-to